hpcsc/jekyll-material-bliss/src/_posts/2018-06-13-terraform-pipeline.markdown

 ## Summary

-My key takeaway after implementing this pipeline is that: it's important to have a clear seperation between Terraform infrastructure definition (which is equivalent to traditional software application/code) and Terraform environment specific configuration (containing Terraform state, environment specific `tfvars`).
-This separation allows us to apply the same pipeline design techniques in traditional software build pipeline.
+My key takeaway after implementing this pipeline: it's important to have a clear seperation between Terraform infrastructure definition (which is equivalent to traditional software application/code) and Terraform environment specific configuration (containing Terraform state, environment specific `tfvars`).
+This separation allows us to apply the same pipeline design techniques from traditional software build pipeline to build CD pipelines for infrastructure.